Python-SIP/sip/docs/api_13.rst

         the Python object that wraps the destroyed instance.

-.. c:function:: int sipIsAPIEnabled(const char *name, int from, int to)
+.. c:function:: int sipIsEnumFlag(PyObject *obj)

-    .. deprecated:: 12.0
-        This will be removed in v13.

-    This checks to see if the current version number of an API falls within a given range.

-    :param name:
-        the name of the API.
-    :param from:
-        the lower bound of the range.
-For the API to be enabled its version number must be greater than or equal to *from*.
-If *from* is 0 then this check isn't made.
+    This determines if an object is a sub-class of :py:class:`enum.Flag`.

-    :param to:
+    :param obj:
-        the upper bound of the range.
-For the API to be enabled its version number must be less than *to*.
-If *to* is 0 then this check isn't made.
+        the object.
     :return:
-        a non-zero value if the API is enabled.
+        a non-zero value if the object is a :py:class:`enum.Flag` sub-class.

 .. c:function:: int sipIsOwnedByPython(sipSimpleWrapper *obj)